tommchenry/til/vim/better-window-switching.md

 # Better Window Switching

-For a long time I was using
+For a long time I had these lines in my `.vimrc`

 ```
 nnoremap <leader>s :sp<CR>